Henry VII of England: Ancestry and early life

 Henry also made some political capital out of his Welsh ancestry in attracting military support and safeguarding his army's passage through Wales on its way to the Battle of Bosworth.
-He came from an old, established Anglesey family that claimed descent from Cadwaladr, in legend, the last ancient British king, and on occasion Henry displayed the red dragon of Cadwaladr.
+He came from an old, established Anglesey family that claimed descent from Cadwaladr, in legend, the last ancient British king.

+On occasion, Henry displayed the red dragon.
 He took it, as well as the standard of St. George, on his procession through London after the victory at Bosworth.
 A contemporary writer and Henry's biographer, Bernard André, also made much of Henry's Welsh descent.

-In 1456, Henry's father Edmund Tudor was captured while fighting for Henry VI in South Wales against the Yorkists.
+In 1456, Henry's father, Edmund Tudor, was captured while fighting for Henry VI in South Wales against the Yorkists.
 He died shortly afterwards in Carmarthen Castle.
-His younger brother, Jasper Tudor, the Earl of Pembroke, undertook to protect Edmund's widow Margaret, who was 13 years old when she gave birth to Henry.
+His younger brother, Jasper Tudor, the Earl of Pembroke, undertook to protect Edmund's widow Margaret.
 When Edward IV became King in 1461, Jasper Tudor went into exile abroad.
 Pembroke Castle, and later the Earldom of Pembroke, were granted to the Yorkist William Herbert, who also assumed the guardianship of Margaret Beaufort and the young Henry.

 Henry lived in the Herbert household until 1469, when Richard Neville, Earl of Warwick (the "Kingmaker"), went over to the Lancastrians.
 Herbert was captured fighting for the Yorkists and executed by Warwick.
 When Warwick restored Henry VI in 1470, Jasper Tudor returned from exile and brought Henry to court.
 When the Yorkist Edward IV regained the throne in 1471, Henry fled with other Lancastrians to Brittany.
 He spent most of the next 14 years under the protection of Francis II, Duke of Brittany.
 In November 1476, Francis fell ill and his principal advisers were more amenable to negotiating with King Edward.
 Henry was thus handed over to English envoys and escorted to the Breton port of Saint-Malo.
 While there, he feigned stomach cramps and delayed his departure long enough to miss the tides.
-An ally of Henry's, Viscount Jean du Quélennec, soon arrived, bringing news that Francis had recovered, and in the confusion Henry was able to flee to a monastery.
-There he claimed sanctuary until the envoys were forced to depart.
+An ally of Henry's, Viscount Jean du Quélennec, soon arrived, bringing news that Francis had recovered, and in the confusion, Henry was able to flee to a monastery.
+There, he claimed sanctuary until the envoys were forced to depart.